edubkendo/tower-docs/docs/models/validations.md

 The validation happens by performing an SQL query into the model's table, searching for an existing record with the same value in that attribute.

-There is a :scope option that you can use to specify other attributes that are used to limit the uniqueness check:
+There is a `scope` option that you can use to specify other attributes that are used to limit the uniqueness check:

 ``` coffeescript
 class Holiday extends Tower.Model
   validates "name", uniqueness: { scope: "year", message: "should happen once per year" }
 ```

-There is also a :caseSensitive option that you can use to define whether the uniqueness constraint will be case sensitive or not.
+There is also a `caseSensitive` option that you can use to define whether the uniqueness constraint will be case sensitive or not.
 This option defaults to true.

 ``` coffeescript
 class User extends Tower.Model